 What are Public Records?

 Public records are official records that public agencies maintain.
-These records include such information as birth records, marriage certificates and death certificates.
-It can also contain data and information on corporations or property. corporate information and property details.
+These records include such information as birth records, marriage certificates, and death certificates.
+It can also contain data and corporate information, and property details.

 Information that may be available via Spokeo includes:

 - Full name, age, current address, and email

 - An aerial photograph of the home and/or map view

 - Photos and information from social media profiles

 - Phone numbers – mobile, landline, and business